 Optus has to have a different profile.
 Its customers and shareholders have invested in a top-tier provider, a company whose very existence depends on you not wanting to be with Telstra.
 But that also means they have to offer a version of everything Telstra does, to appeal to the broadest range of customers possible.

-Optus can get around that.
-It has jumped into the Naked Broadband waters, realizing that it wasn’t going to make its money on home phone.
-It has concentrated on mobile, offering Timeless plans that come with unlimited calls, text and lots of data, while still offering the latest handsets.
+That said, Optus makes a go of meeting the actual demands of the market.
+It has jumped into the Naked Broadband waters, realising that it wasn’t going to make its money on the home phone.
+It has concentrated on mobile, offering Timeless plans that come with unlimited calls, text, and lots of data, while still offering the latest handsets.
 They have embraced prepaid.
 But most importantly, they have embraced a new role as the Telstra of mobile.

 Optus has a big mobile network.
-Not only does it have thousands of towers, 3G dishes and antennas over the Aussie landscape, they also have international connection points thanks to them being owned by SingTel, a Singaporean telecoms giant that dwarfs Telstra.
-Optus’ 8 million mobile customers make up…wait for it…1.8% of SingTel’s 434 million subscriber base.
+Not only does it have thousands of towers and antennas over the Aussie landscape, they also have international connection points thanks to them being owned by SingTel, a Singaporean telecoms giant that dwarfs Telstra.
+Without getting too technical, Optus’ foreign connection does provide it with a lot more scale for providing wholesale mobile and mobile broadband access.